Experimental Study on Reinforcement Learning-based Control of an Acrobot: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

-In this section we present experimental results for the RL controller of the Acrobot for the case of energy stabilization at a desired level and for the control of rotation.
+In this section we present a set of experimental results for the RL controller of the Acrobot, whereby the case of energy stabilization at a desired level and for the control of rotation is considered.